adrian154/blog/blogposts/internet-part-1.md

 Some time ago, it occurred to me that I didn't *really* understand what made the Internet work.
 Sure, I am all too familiar with what the user experience is like, and my adventures in web development have forced me to acquire a fair bit of networking knowledge, but between the bits of light there existed vast chasms of confusion.
 So I decided to do some reading, some soul-searching, and publish my findings in the form of a blog post.

-Please note that this post is by no means a comprehensive overview of *all* the technologies involved in the Internet; unfortunately, I only have one lifetime to waste, though I'll do my best to cover the important ones.
-I probably won't cover the Internet's history in very much depth, either (though that is a fascinating topic that I strongly encourage you to look into).
+Please note that this post is by no means a comprehensive overview of *all* the technologies involved in the Internet; that would require far more lifetimes than the one which I have to waste.
+I probably won't cover the Internet's history in very much depth, either, though that is a fascinating topic that I strongly encourage you to look into.

 The word "internet" itself offers some hints about its architecture.
-"Internet" is short for *internetworking*, the act of connecting multiple computer networks so that they can communicate.
+"Internet" is short for *internetworking*, the act of unifying numerous computer networks under one protocol.
 That's essentially what the Internet is, a bunch of independently maintained networks that are joined together such that any two computers on the Internet can reach each other.

 ## A Word on Layers